How to Write a Newsletter Article for Business Step-by-Step

 1. Exploring Your “Why” to Get to Your “What”

 Businesses usually send newsletters to get more leads.
-If you know why you’re sending the newsletter and have already decided on a theme for it, fit your article into that overall topic.
+If you know why you’re sending your newsletter and have a theme, fit your article into that overall topic.

 • Sales records